jens-koster/the-free-data-stack/docs/lab_repo_layout.md

 ### repo/docs/
 If you have more documentation than the root README.md it goes in the docs folder.
 ### repo/notebooks/
-This is where your notebooks go, and get deployed to S# by the FreeDS CLI
+This is where your notebooks go, and get deployed to S# by the freeds CLI

 ### repo/plugins/
 Lab local plugins go in the plugins folder, and get referrable from stacks.yaml.